EPICS-synApps/support/docs/synAppsReleaseNotes.md

 This version of synApps is compatible with both base 3.14.12 and 3.15.1.
 In the default build, none of the modules take advantage of features in 3.15 that are not backward compatible with 3.14.
 Beginning with synApps 6.0, modules will no longer be required to work with base 3.14.

+copyUi.py - Copy all .ui and .qss to specified directory
+addTag.py - For a module that already has a module tag, tag that same revision with another tag.
+adlDir2uiDir - Rewritten to change only .ui files in ui directory
+adl2uiAll - translate all .adl files in synApps to .ui
+changePrefix:
+    *   Better handle testing for existence of files
+    *   Made changePrefix smarter about changing prefix in src/Makefile
+    *   Modified changePrefix to handle xxx.sh, as well as new versions of run and in-screen.sh snapDb.py - Maintain default paths for medm displays, databases, and displayinfo files; specify display files for aSub, compress, mbbo, mca, scaler, sub, and vme record types.

 - Version changes from R5-7 to R5-8

     | module | old version | new version | notes |